magniff/tangle/README.md

 WIP implementation of the [NSQ](https://nsq.io/) message queue in Rust.

 # Tests
-Integration tests are all written in Python and are using [ansq](https://github.com/list-family) library.
+Integration tests are all written in Python and are using [ansq](https://github.com/list-family/ansq) library.
+Have a looksy at their [example](https://github.com/list-family/ansq#consumer).
 That's on purpose, although at this point the server is fairly compatible with any client implementation out there.
 To run the test suite:

 ```bash
 $ DOCKER_BUILDKIT=1 ./tests/runtests.sh ./tests